-Nestled in the heart of the beautiful cathedral city of Ely in Cambridgeshire, King’s Ely is an inspiringly independent co-educational day and boarding school, yet one that is built on a fascinating history stretching back over 1000 years.
+Shortlisted in the 2020 Independent Schools of the Year Awards and nestled in the heart of the beautiful cathedral city of Ely in Cambridgeshire, King’s Ely is a leading independent co-educational day and boarding school, built on a fascinating history stretching back over 1000 years.

 It has been wonderful to arrive at King’s Ely and find a school community so full of learning, personal development and fun.
 In no time at all I have found so much to be proud of – a friendly but purposeful ethos which pervades pupils, staff and parents; outstanding teaching and learning, excellent GCSE and A-level results with county-leading value added at Sixth Form; a wonderful vein of creativity through music, drama and the visual arts balanced by a full range of sporting opportunity and arguably the best stretch of river for rowing in the country; a community which includes a breadth of talent and students from over 40 nationalities; a real emphasis on pastoral care in an environment where every child is properly known and valued; and all in a safe and phenomenally beautiful setting.
 As Principal, I want to harness all the strengths of King’s Ely.
 Its intellectual, creative and spiritual heritage, its diversity of talent, its nationality and outlook, and its outstanding resources for individual personal development to provide a genuinely distinctive academic, creative, sporting and co-curricular education.
 All this, I believe, encourages an atmosphere where deep learning beyond mere exam success can flourish and children be genuinely prepared for exciting futures we can only imagine.